wiktor-falek/poe3/README.md

 - Global chat with client side and server side commands.
 Messages have different groups such as: System, Global, Whisper, Party, Guild whose visibility can be toggled on/off.
 Supports 1000 separate global rooms, use `/global n` command to join a room `n`.

-- Granting persistent rewards to a character such as silver and xp.
+- Granting persistent rewards to a character such as silver, experience points, and adding items to character's inventory.

 - Party system supporting up to four players.